 The table shows for example, that for the Part L2A (2006) compliant school building, the embodied carbon in the building is exceeded by the operational carbon emissions after 8.4 years of building operation.
 This ratio increases to 44.2 years under the scenario of a 100% reduction in regulated carbon emissions.
 These results are indicative only however since, as UK energy production is decarbonised in the future, the embodied carbon of buildings should also reduce.

 |Operational carbon reduction target||Ratio – Annual operational carbon: Embodied carbon (years)|

 |25% reduction in regulated carbon emissions (Part L 2010)||9.9||6.3||10.5||12.4||8.9|

 |100% reduction in regulated carbon emissions||53.8||24.0||44.2||32.1||18.9|

-The most recent government sponsored research into Carbon Compliance targets for new non-domestic buildings suggests that the averaged reduction in regulated emissions (via energy efficiency and on or near site LZC technologies) required to achieve the 2019 ‘zero carbon’ target will be between 44% to 54% (relative to Part L 2006) with the balance achieved via the use of allowable solutions.
-At these levels of reduction, the predicted ratio of embodied:operational carbon for these buildings over a 60-year design life is between 1:4 and 1:8 suggesting that even in 2019, when designing new 'zero carbon' buildings, designers can still make the greatest impact by addressing operational carbon rather than embodied carbon.
+UK Government sponsored research into Carbon Compliance targets for new non-domestic buildings, undertaken in 2011, suggests that the averaged reduction in regulated emissions (via energy efficiency and on or near site LZC technologies) required to achieve the 2019 ‘zero carbon’ target (as proposed at that time) will be between 44% to 54% (relative to Part L 2006) with the balance achieved via the use of allowable solutions.
+At these levels of reduction, the predicted ratio of embodied:operational carbon for these buildings over a 60-year design life is between 1:4 and 1:8 suggesting that even in 2019, when designing new 'zero carbon' buildings, designers can still make the greatest impact by addressing operational carbon rather than embodied carbon emissions.